Coati: Status

+In Central and South America, coatis are threatened by environmental destruction and unregulated hunting.
+A lack of scientifically sound population studies could be leading to an underestimation of the coati population and other ecological problems affecting the species.

 In captivity

 Coatis are one of five groups of procyonids commonly kept as pets in various parts of North, Central and South America, the others being the raccoons (common and crab-eating), the kinkajou, the ring-tailed cat and cacomistle.
 However, while both the white-nosed and South America coatis are common in captivity, mountain coatis are extremely rare in captivity.

 Coatis are small creatures that can be wild, somewhat difficult to control or train in some cases, and generally behave in a manner radically different from that of a pet dog.
 Optimally, they should have a spacious outdoor enclosure and a coati-proofed room in the house and/or other climate-controlled place, as well.
 They can be given the run of the house but need careful watching, more careful in some cases than others.

 It is possible to litter or toilet train coatis; if one cannot be trained as such, it is still possible to lessen problems in that they tend to designate a latrine area, which can have a litter pan placed in it as is done with many ferrets, pet skunks, rabbits, and rodents.
-Coatis generally need both dog and cat vaccines for distemper and many other diseases and a killed rabies vaccine.
+Coatis generally need both dog and cat vaccines for distemper and many other diseases and an inactivated rabies vaccine.
 They can be spayed or neutered for the same reason as cats and dogs and other pets.